markcmurphy/devdocs-portal/Customers.md

 A Customer is a shopper who has created an account on the storefront.
 Customers data is comprised of attributes about the shopper including their name, email address and physical addresses.

+### What is a Guest?
+Store settings can be set to allow a shopper to complete checkout without creating an account.
+These shoppers are not captured as customers or stored in the BigCommerce system.
+If you want to capture guest data, using the Storefront APIs can help.

 ## Customer Addresses

 Customer Addresses are the addresses that are associated with a Customer Account when customers enter a new billing or shipping address at checkout.
 They can also be set by the customer while logged in to their store account.